About Community Research

 What are we doing to tautoko (support) you?

-- Continuing our focus on Pasifika and diverse knowledges
+- Continuing our focus lived experience and diverse knowledges

 - Exploring knowledge in other areas – like housing, diverse communities and climate justice